2022 Istanbul terror plot

-The 2022 Istanbul terror plot was a terror plot uncovered by Mossad and the National Intelligence Organization (MİT).
+In May and June of 2022, a terror plot was uncovered by Mossad and the National Intelligence Organization (MİT).
 The plot consisted of an Iranian-led terror cell which planned to kidnap, murder, and assault Israeli tourists in Istanbul.
 Israel had given advisories against travelling to Turkey on 30 May and upgraded the advisory on 13 June, amid threats made by Iran.
 Israel later told its citizens in Turkey to lock their doors after a couple had to be transported following a tip of an Iranian terror cell waiting to kidnap them.
 Several suspects were arrested on 14 June in Istanbul, while the arrests were made public the 23 of June.

 Background

 In May, Israeli and Turkish security agencies foiled an Iranian plot to kidnap Israeli tourists in Turkey.

 First Travel Advisory

 On 30 May, Israel issued a travel warning on non-essential on Turkey due to Iranian threats of revenge following the assassination of Khodaei.